wwnorton/design-system-rfcs/accepted/0000-step-indicator-component.md

 ## Detailed design

 A fully (externally) controlled and purely presentational component.
-The neither the `StepIndicator` or `Step` components handle any sort of state management or event dispatching (other than those inherited from `<div>`'s like onClick).
-The parent component is responsible of keeping track of each individual steps, this component solely responsibility is to present said states and other information (labels, etc) to the user
+Neither the `StepIndicator` nor the `Step` components handle any sort of state management or event dispatching (other than those inherited from `<div>`'s like onClick).
+The parent component is responsible of keeping track of each individual steps.
+This component is solely responsibility for presenting said states and other information (labels, etc) to the user.

 ### StepIndicator